PatriciaGrof/lino/README.md

 # lino
-A repository to automate posts to LinkenIn from Notion
+A repository to automate posts to LinkedIn from Notion